 Promote Your Next Event Through Live Video

 Alongside your repurposed content, your business can use live video to increase both awareness and sales for your next event.
-For instance, Livestream suggests that 67% of its audiences who watched a Live video purchased a ticket to a similar event the next time it occurred.
+For instance, Livestream suggests that 67% of its audience who watched a Live video purchased a ticket to a similar event the next time it occurred.

 Final Thoughts